 I could pretty much subsist on food consumed from a bowl in Bali.
 There were so many options for smoothies, salads, rice bowls, noodle bowls, and every delectable combination you could imagine.
 This was my last meal in Ubud before heading to the airport – so good to board a long haul flight with a belly full of green.

-Follow @hautescout on Instagram for past & future photos from the retreat!
+Follow @hautescout on Instagram for pics from past & future retreats!